GregBaugues/fantasy_football_nerd/README.md

 Setup
 =================
-In plain ol' ruby, install the gem:
+In Ruby, install the gem:

         gem install fantasy-football-nerd

-And then require it:
+And require it:

 ````ruby
 require 'rubygems'